Jealous of a competitor’s new website?

 All great website redesigns begin with data, not pretty pictures.
 That’s why our recommendation is to start your redesign by assessing the data and state of your website.

-Look at all of the elements that do work and look at the elements that are pain points for your customers.
+Look at all of the elements that do work and look at the elements that are pain points for your customers on your current website.

 Change the pain points and keep the elements that work.